Disney World Tips and Tricks

 - We think Sunshine Seasons in Future World is the best counter service restaurant at Epcot.

-- Visit one of the Disney’s Character Warehouse outlet to purchase discontinued and discounted Disney merchandise.
+- Visit one of Disney’s Character Warehouse outlets to purchase discontinued and discounted Disney merchandise.
 Locations are on Vineland Ave. and International Drive.

 - If you like chewing gum, bring your own.
 Disney does not sell gum at any of its properties.

 - Mickey’s Once Upon a Christmastime parade is best viewed from Main Street USA.
 Expect to see “snow” fall during the parade.
 This makes for a truly spectacular and festive scene!

 - If you want to see Turtle Talk with Crush without going on the Nemo & Friends dark ride, enter The Seas pavilion via the gift shop.

 - For a low-key attraction with minimal lines, head to The Tomorrowland Transit Authority PeopleMover.